zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

             tags: tests
             min_ram: 16

-The full canonical name for each test scenario is:``<path to test application>/<test scenario identifier>``

-A test scenario entry is a a block or entry starting with test scenario identifier in the YAML files.
+A Test Scenario entry in the ``tests:`` YAML dictionary has its Test Scenario identifier as a key.

-Each test scenario entry in the test application configuration can define the following key/value pairs:
+Each Test Scenario entry in the Test Application configuration can define the following key/value pairs:

 ..  _test_config_args: